INTERNATIONAL SPECIAL INTEREST GROUP

 Preparing people to work in a contested cyberspace, where adversaries are often innovative and imaginative – ‘education is what’s left when your training doesn’t seem to work.’

-How to get involved
+How to get involved!

+New Industry SIG collaborators are very welcome.
 Here are some suggestions for how collaborators can get involved:

 -